SAP-archive/devtoberfest-2021/contest/opensource.md

 ## Entries

-For a current list of contest entries and details about their projects, please see details here
+For a current list of contest entries and details about their projects, please see details [here](https://github.com/SAP-samples/devtoberfest-2021/blob/main/contest/entry.csv).

 ## Open Source and SAP